Volrad August von der Lühe: Early life and career

 He was born on 28 November 1705 to captain Diderik Otto von der Lühe of Dambek (1670–1709) and Charlotte Amalie du Puits.

-In 1735, he was appointed jammerjunker by Christian VI.
+In 1735, he was appointed kammerjunker by Christian VI.
 In 1743, he was appointed overkammerjunker) for crown prince Frederick.
 In 1746, he was promoted to chamberlain (jammerherre).
 In 1754, Frederick V appointed him to the important post of Lord President (Overpræsident) in Copenhagen.
 At the same time, he was also appointed Director-General (Overdirektør) of the Royal Danish Theatre.
 In 1757, he was also appointed Director-General of Frederiks Hospital.
 During the reighn of Christian VII, von der Lühe was also put in charge of the king's private means (partikulærkassen).
 He also served as maître des requêtes at the royal court.'

 In 1771, J. F. Struensee removed him from all his posts.
 He continued in a role as grand maître des cérémonies and secretary of Ordenskapitlet.